 Being in New York I had to go for the Smoked Salmon Bagel, while Kate could not resist the millennial’s choice of avocado on toast.

 Both were good, however, the bagel was a little too thin and crispy for my liking but the Salmon was excellent and fairly plentiful and the horseradish creme fresh was beautiful.
 The Avocado on Toast despite being fantastically presented was just avocado on toast.
-Which is no bad thing really, but the funky toppings did little to add to the taste, and all you are left with is toast and Avacado.
+This is no bad thing really, but the funky toppings did little to add to the taste, and all you are left with is toast and avocado.
 This is fine but at $32, maybe we expected the impossible.
 Still, we both enjoyed our dishes.

 Was it Worth it?

 While we definitely think so, we probably would not return in a hurry.
 The food was really good but it was priced to be really good.
 The whole experience was amazing and we would heartily recommend this to anyone.
 It’s just once you have done it, the food is not so great you would need to return.
 And without the Tiffany theatre, we would probably not have been too impressed!
 That’s kind of the point though.